On this page

 Step 6: Are you on track to reach your target?

 Now you can work out how much you are likely to have by the time you hope to retire, and how much retirement income that will provide, if you continue your current savings strategy.
 This will be a best estimate, because future market performance, interest rates and government policy are impossible to predict.

-The ASIC MoneySmart website has an online retirement planner calculator and other tools that can help you with this.
+The ASIC Moneysmart Retirement planner calculator and other tools can help you with this.
 You will need to include Superannuation Guarantee payments made by your employer, salary sacrifice amounts or regular voluntary contributions.
 Don’t forget to add cash, shares, property and any other investments you hold outside super.

 Step 7: Closing the gap